wso2/docs-is/en/docs/guides/adaptive-auth/adaptive-auth-overview.md

 # Prerquisites for adaptive authentication

-This section provides you the prerequisites to try out the adaptive authentication scenarios configurable on Identity Server.
+This section provides the prerequisites for trying out the adaptive authentication scenarios configurable on Identity Server.

 ----